mleary/mleary/README.md

 ### Hi there & welcome to my GitHub profile 👋

 - :briefcase: For my day job, I’m a product manager for Posit PBC (formerly RStudio).
-Before that I was a data scientist with a previous stint in PR/Communications.
+Before that I was a data scientist and Gen AI product owner in the insurance industry.
+I also had a previous stint in PR/Communications.

 - :mortar_board: I’m generally intrigued by many topics at once, but I am currently focused on a few larger projects/topics: